Writing as Spiritual Practice

 Myrna Adams West facilitates “Writing as Spiritual Practice” first Sundays at 9:15 am in the Kleiner Heritage Room (aka Sofa/Couch Room) in the Founders Wing behind the sanctuary.
 This group offers an opportunity to explore spiritual expression through various genres.

 Rev. Alison said in her sermon “Going Beyond, Going Within,” and I’m paraphrasing here, spiritual practice takes one outside of self or within self.
 It transcends the everyday attempts to put into words that which cannot be named or spoken.
 It is communication–pick one or more or make up your own word–with God or self or nature or the universe.
 When we engage in spiritual practice, we go beyond self-interest and give self away.

 Overarching Theme for 2019-2020 Program Year: Fulfilling the Promise . . .

 Each Sunday the topic for the worship services will relate to that month’s theme, not as a series, but just another angle on a subject to deepen the exploration of that particular theme.
 The suggested prompts for Writing as Spiritual Practice assignments will follow the monthly worship themes.

-Choose one or more of the following or make up your own assignment:
+Before attending the session, choose one or more of the following prompts to write about or make up your own assignment:

 For more information or for copies of inspirational pieces for this assignment, contact Myrna.